5and5/BO2-Remix/README.md

 ### Weapons
 * Sharing weapons from the box
-* Mark 2 Odds are even with all other weapons in the box
+* Mark 2 are probability increased from 33% to 50%

 ### Tranzit
 * Jetgun buffed